-- For Transition, please make sure to fulfil the eligibility conditions described in the Work Programme (e.g. applications should be based on results generated by eligible projects specified in the Work Programme). - Ongoing blended finance projects selected under a Horizon 2020 EIC pilot Accelerator call may be eligible to submit a proposal for a related investment component under an EIC Accelerator call.
+- For Transition, please make sure to fulfil the eligibility conditions described in the Work Programme (e.g. applications should be based on results generated by eligible projects specified in the Work Programme). - For the EIC Accelerator you cannot apply for funding if you have an ongoing EIC Accelerator/EIC Pilot/SME Instrument project.
+Exceptionally, if you have an ongoing grant-only project, you can apply for an investment only component under the EIC Accelerator.

-83. How do I know which countries are associated to the EIC (including to the EIC Fund in case of blended finance)?
+89. How do I know which countries are associated to the EIC (including to the EIC Fund in case of blended finance?
 Can I apply if I am based in a third country, which is not associated?

 A list of countries associated to Horizon Europe is available on the Funding and Tenders portal.
-In addition, legal entities based in a third country which is officially candidate for association to Horizon Europe are eligible; however, the signature of any grant agreement with such entity will be subject to the positive conclusion of the association negotiation, including to Horizon Europe's third pillar.
-Such a negotiation result will be made public on the Commission's dedicated Horizon Europe website.
+In addition, legal entities based in a third country which is officially candidate for association to Horizon Europe is eligible; however, the signature of any grant agreement with such entity will be subject to the positive conclusion of the association negotiation, including to Horizon Europe's third pillar.
+Such a negotiation result will be made public on the European Commission's dedicated Horizon Europe website.

-A legal entity based in a third country which is not candidate for association to Horizon Europe can apply as part of a consortium in which the minimum number of EU or Associated Country partners are present.
+A legal entity based in a third country which is not candidate for association to Horizon Europe can apply as part of a consortia in which the minimum number of EU or Associated Country partners are present.
 This applies to EIC Pathfinder and Transition calls which are open for consortia.